bliemli/home-assistant-config/README.md

 ### Switches based on input_select

 Sometimes switches on the frontend are more appropriate, prettier or whatever than a dropdown list.
 The template switches defined in switches.yaml are based on an input_select component and make it possible to do a single selection switches group.
 So the same logic applies as for a dropdown list with one element active at all times, implemented as switches.

+### Visibility of media players

+Media players are quite large and take up a lot of space on the frontend.
+There's two groups containing media_player components, one group's always shown, the other only displays media players when they're active.
+This configuration is based on [danrspencer](https://github.com/danrspencer)'s work described on the [Home Assistant Forum](https://community.home-assistant.io/t/show-any-currently-active-media-player-on-default-view/23960?u=bliemli) and slightly modified to account for permanent media players.

 ## Screenshots